DavidJKTofan/davidtofan.com/content/articles/cloudflare-for-teams.md

 ## Disclaimer

-This is a very general introduction to Cloudflare and [Cloudflare for Teams](https://www.cloudflare.com/teams/).
+This is a very general introduction to Cloudflare and [Cloudflare Zero Trust](https://www.cloudflare.com/products/zero-trust/).
 Educational purposes only, and this blog post does not necessarily reflect the opinions of Cloudflare.
 There are many more aspects to Cloudflare and its products and services – this is merely a brief educational intro.
 Properly inform yourself, keep learning, keep testing, and feel free to share your learnings and experiences as I do.
 Hope it was helpful!
 Images are online and publicly accessible.

 * * * *